dascolt1/lightweight-html2pdf/README.md

 # lightweight-html2pdf

-A lightweight, fast Node.js and browser module for converting HTML to PDF with advanced styling support, customizable options, and comprehensive testing.
+A lightweight, fast browser module for converting HTML to PDF with advanced styling support, customizable options, and comprehensive testing.

 ## Features